Our approach helped the team avoid common remote work pitfalls

 People use Dashlane for a variety of reasons.
 Perhaps the unifying factor for all Dashlane customers is knowing the importance of online security.

 For many users, their interest in security online doesn’t stop at their own devices and passwords —they want to extend the security they have with Dashlane to their families and friends.
-This is why we built the Family Plan: a bundle of six Dashlane Premium accounts under one subscription, so users can help keep themselves and all their loved ones secure while browsing, shopping, working and learning online.
+This is why we built the Friends & Family Password Manager plan: a bundle of up to 10 Dashlane accounts under one subscription, so users can help keep themselves and all their loved ones secure while browsing, shopping, working and learning online.

 According to Tuckman’s stages of group development, communication is even more critical than usual during the initial “forming” stage of a team.
 In this stage, team members are orienting themselves to the tasks at hand and to each other.